 What Roads are Available?

 All County State Aid Highways (CSAH) and County Aid Roads (CAR) within Dodge County are eligible for the Adopt A Highway program.
-To determine if a road segment is available, click on the interactive map link below.
-Blue sections are available and red sections are already adopted.
-Clicking on a segment will give you more information about it and when you zoom in on an area of the map, the length of each section (in miles) is shown in black numbers.
-The black arrows indicate the starting and stopping points of each section.
+To determine if a road segment is available, click on the map link below.
+The segments highligheted in green are adopted.
+All other county roads are open to the program.

 Dodge County Adopt a Highway Map